jbwhit/svds-style/README.md

 ```

  - Have a new key-pair for each new client laptop.
- - Update you github account w/ the new public key.
+ - [Update your github account](https://github.com/settings/keys) w/ the new public key.
  - Learn tmux http://www.hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/
 http://www.starkandwayne.com/blog/iterm-and-tmux-sitting-in-a-tree/